-One of the best things a baker will ever hear is “The last piece of cake caused a small argument between my wife and I.” Yesterday, my husband came home from work to tell me that the husband of one of my friends stopped by his office just to share how much he and his wife enjoyed the almond cake I sent their way, so much that there was a bit of tension over who got the last sliver.
+One of the best things a baker will ever hear is “The last piece of cake caused a small argument between my wife and I.” Yesterday, my husband came home from work to tell me someone stopped by his office just to share how much he and his wife enjoyed the almond cake I sent their way.
+They enjoyed so much there was a bit of tension over who got the last sliver.
 Since she also bakes, and I know almond cake is a flavor she makes rather regularly, this was a Big Deal.
 I also wished I had sent a little more their way!
 Oh well, she’ll have the recipe now.

 - 3 large eggs